danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 Classification is a type of **supervised learning**.
 There are 2 types of Classification:
--   Binomial
+-   Binomial: classify 2 classes
--   Multi-Class
+-   Multi-Class: classify more than 2 classes
-Example:
+- Example:
 	- Assigning a given email to the “spam” or “non-spam” class

 There are 2 types of Classification model:
 - Linear Models: